 LITTLE THINGS MEAN A LOT

-- we will not be making school lunch this year. all children will need to bring in a lunch from home with the EXCEPTION of friday you can buy cheese pizza for $ 5.00.
+- all children staying past 11:45 will need to bring a lunch from home with the EXCEPTION of friday.
+Every Friday, you have the option to buy cheese pizza for $ 5.00.
+Lunch fees will be invoiced through brightwheel at the end of each month.

 - CHILDREN WHO BRING LUNCH NEED TO HAVE YOUR CHILD’S NAME AND THE DATE WRITTEN ON THE LUNCH TAG THAT WE PROVIDE.